 Every state has its own auto insurance coverage requirements.
 In Arizona, drivers are required to carry at least the following:

-Keep in mind, these are just the minimum requirements in Arizona, and you can always choose to increase your coverage amounts or include additional optional coverage such as MedPay—medical payment coverage for when you, another driver listed on your policy, or passengers are injured in an accident.
+These are just the minimum requirements in Arizona.
+You can always choose to increase your coverage amounts or include optional coverage such as MedPay—medical payment coverage for when you, another driver listed on your policy, or passengers are injured in an accident.

 Know, too, that insurance companies notify the Arizona MVD of all new car insurance policies, as well as cancellations and non-renewals.
 If you’d like to temporarily suspend your coverage until a vehicle is ready to get back on the road again, you can request a Vehicle De-Insured Certificate.

 What are average Arizona car insurance rates?

 On average, car insurance in Arizona costs $111 per month or $1,342 per year.
 But your auto insurance quote will be custom-tailored to you.
 It will depend on which type of policy you choose, its deductible, and what kind of vehicle you drive, as well as your driving record.